Commodity-Driven Deforestation Learn how to correctly analyse this topic.

 2. How this has impacted ecosystems, biodiversity, and natural resources

-3. The scale of the impact (number of hectares deforested, biodiversity loss, etc.)
+3. The scope of the impact (number of hectares deforested, biodiversity loss, etc.)

-4. The depth and persistence of the impact
+4. The scale and irremediability of the impact

 5. Contextualize the impact, where is it happening?
 What are the specificities of these places?